nwillc/genfuncs/README.md

 func TransformArgs[T1, T2, R any](transform Function[T1, T2], operation BiFunction[T2, T2, R]) (fn BiFunction[T1, T1, R])
 ```

-TransformArgs uses the function to transform the arguments to be passed to the operation\.
+TransformArgs uses the function to transform the arguments to be passed to the operation.

 <details><summary>Example</summary>
 <p>